All Products

 Disaster recovery capability

-By default, search indexes provide the zone-redundant storage (ZRS) disaster recovery capability in regions that support the ZRS redundancy type.
-When the ZRS redundancy type is used, data is stored in multiple zones.
-If a fault such as power outage, network outage, or fire occurs in a zone, the read and write operations on data are not affected.
+By default, search indexes provide the zone-redundant disaster recovery capability in regions that support the zone-redundant storage (ZRS) feature.
+In the regions, data is stored in multiple zones.
+If a fault such as power outage, network outage, or fire occurs in a zone, the read and write of data is not affected.

-Search indexes support the ZRS redundancy type in the following regions: China (Beijing), China (Shanghai), China (Hangzhou), China (Shenzhen), China (Zhangjiakou), China (Ulanqab), China (Hong Kong), Japan (Tokyo), Indonesia (Jakarta), Singapore, and Germany (Frankfurt).
+Search indexes support the ZRS feature in the following regions: China (Beijing), China (Shanghai), China (Hangzhou), China (Shenzhen), China (Zhangjiakou), China (Ulanqab), China (Hong Kong), Japan (Tokyo), Indonesia (Jakarta), Singapore, and Germany (Frankfurt).

-If the UpdateRow operation is disabled for a data table, you can use the TTL feature of the search index that is created for the data table.
+If the UpdateRow operation is disabled for a data table, you can use the time to live (TTL) feature of the search index that is created for the data table.
 For more information, see Specify the TTL of a search index.

 If you want to retain data only for a period of time and the time field does not need to be updated, you can implement the TTL feature by partitioning a data table into several data tables based on the time field.
 The following table describes the principle, rule, and benefits of table partitioning by time.